 She transitioned from a beloved teen sitcom star to an outspoken advocate for artistic freedom in the adult film industry.

-Maitland Ward's career trajectory is a study in deliberate reinvention.
-First captivating audiences as the sophisticated Jessica Forrester on 'The Bold and the Beautiful,' she became a household name for a generation as Rachel McGuire, the college love interest on 'Boy Meets World.'
-After a decade in mainstream television and film, she stepped away from Hollywood, a move many saw as a retreat.
-Instead, it was a prelude to a second act defined by bold autonomy.
-In 2019, Ward re-emerged in adult film, not as a fading starlet but as a creative force and businesswoman controlling her own image and narrative.
-She has since used her platform to champion performers' rights and challenge the stigma surrounding sex work, reframing her career as one of empowered choice rather than a simple pivot.
+Maitland Ward entered the adult film industry in 2019 as a creative force and businesswoman controlling her own image.
+She had first captivated audiences as Jessica Forrester on 'The Bold and the Beautiful' and later as Rachel McGuire on 'Boy Meets World.'
+After a decade in mainstream television and film, she stepped away from Hollywood.
+That move, seen by many as a retreat, became a prelude to deliberate reinvention.
+Ward has used her platform to champion performers' rights and challenge the stigma surrounding sex work.
+Her career trajectory reframes her choices as empowered autonomy rather than a simple pivot.

 1965–1980